tum-pbs/pbdl-book/supervised-arch.md

 ## Spatial Arrangement

-A first, fundamental aspect to consider for choosing an architecture (and for ruling out unsuitable options) is the spatial arrangement of the data samples.
+A first, fundamental aspect to consider for choosing an architecture in the context of physics simulations (and for ruling out unsuitable options) is the spatial arrangement of the data samples.
-We can distinguish four cases here:
+We can distinguish four main cases:

 1. No spatial arrangement,
 2. A regular spacing on a grid (_structured_),
 3. An irregular arrangement (_unstructured_), and
 4. Irregular positions without connectivity (_particle_ / _point_-based).

 For certain problems, there is no spatial information or arrangement (case 1).
 E.g., predicting the temporal evolution of temperature and pressure of a single measurement probe over time does not involve any spatial dimension.
-The opposite case are probes placed on a perfect grid (case 2), or at arbitrary locations (3).
+The opposite case are probes placed on a nicely aligned grid (case 2), or at arbitrary locations (3).
 The last variant (case 4) is a slightly special case of the third one, where no clear or persistent links between sample points are known.
 This can, e.g., be the case for particle-based representations of turbulent fluids, where neighborhood change quickly over time.

 ## No spatially arranged inputs

 The first case is a somewhat special one: without any information about spatial arrangements, only _dense_ ("fully connected" / MLP) neural networks are applicable.

-If you decide to use a **neural fields** like approach where the network receives the position as input, this has the same effect: the NN will not have any direct means of querying neighbors via architectural tricks ("inductive biases").
-In all these cases, the building blocks below won't be applicable, and it's worth considering whether you can introduce more structure via a discretization.
+If you decide to use a **neural fields** approach where the network receives the position as input, this has the same effect: the NN will not have any direct means of querying neighbors via architectural tricks ("inductive biases").
+In this case, the building blocks below won't be applicable, and it's worth considering whether you can introduce more structure via a discretization.

 Note that _physics-informed neural networks_ (PINNs) also fall into this category.
 We'll go into more detail here later on ({doc}`diffphys`), but generally it's advisable to consider switching to an approach that employs prior knowledge in the form or a discretization.
 This usually substantially improves inference accuracy and improves convergence.
-PINNs were found to be mostly unsuited for real-world problems.
+That PINNs can't solve real-world problems despite many years of research points to the fundamental problems of this approach.

-Even when focusing on dense layers, this still leaves a few choices concerning the number of layers, their size, and activations.
+Focusing on dense layers still leaves a few choices concerning the number of layers, their size, and activations.
 The other three cases have the same choices, and these hyperparameters of the architectures are typically determined over the course of training runs.
+General recommendations are that _ReLU_ and smoother variants like _GELU_ are good choices, and that the number of layers should scale together with their size.
-Hence, we'll focus on the remaining three cases with spatial information in the following, as differences can have a profound impact here.
-So, below we'll focus on cases where we have a "computational domain" for a region of interest, in which the samples are located.
+Next, we'll focus on the remaining three cases with spatial information in the following, as differences can have a profound impact here.
+So, below we target cases where we have a "computational domain" specifying the region of interest in which the samples are located.

 ## Local vs Global

-The most important aspect of different architectures then is the question of the receptive field: this means for any single sample in our domain, which neighborhood of other sample points can influence the solution at this point.
-This is similar to classic considerations for PDE solving, where denoting a PDE as hyperbolic indicates its local, wave-like behavior in contrast to an elliptic one with global behavior.
+Probably the most important aspect of different architectures then is the question of their _receptive field_: this means for any single sample in our domain, which neighborhood of other sample points can influence the solution at this point.
+This is similar to classic considerations for PDE solving, where denoting a PDE as _hyperbolic_ indicates its local, wave-like behavior in contrast to an _elliptic_ one with global behavior.
 Certain NN architectures such as the classic convolutional neural networks (CNNs) support only local influences and receptive fields, while hierarchies with pooling expand these receptive field to effectively global ones.
-An interest variant here are spectral architectures like FNOs, which provide global receptive fields at the expense of other aspects.
-In addition Transformers (with attention mechanisms), provide a more complicated but scalable alternative here.
+An interesting variant here are spectral architectures like FNOs, which provide global receptive fields at the expense of other aspects.
+In addition Transformers (with attention mechanisms), provide a more complicated but scalable alternative.

+Thus, a fundamental distinction can be made in terms of local vs global architectures, and for the latter, how they realize the global receptive field.
+The following table provides a first overview, and below we'll discuss the pros and cons of each variant.

 |             | Grid            | Unstructured      | Points            | Non-spatial |
 |-------------|-----------------|-------------------|-------------------|-------------|